-CANP is proud to sponsor Senate Bill 1375, co-authored by Senate President Pro Tem Toni G. Atkins (D-San Diego) and Assemblymember Jim Wood (D-Santa Rosa).
+CANP-sponsored Senate Bill 1375, co-authored by Senate President Pro Tem Toni G. Atkins (D-San Diego) and Assemblymember Jim Wood (D-Santa Rosa), was signed into law by Governor Gavin Newsom on September 27, 2022.

 California has a shortage of primary care clinicians—especially in Latino, Black, and Native American communities—a problem that is expected to get even more dire over the next 10 years.
 Over 40 percent of counties in California do not have clinics that provide abortions.

-As the bill sponsor, CANP is leading the advocacy effort and working with our Close the Provider Gap coalition to ensure SB 1375 crosses the finish line, so NPs across California can alleviate the provider shortage, particularly for underserved communities and populations.
+As the bill sponsor, CANP led the advocacy effort and worked with our Close the Provider Gap coalition to ensure SB 1375 crossed the finish line.
 As a nonpartisan advocacy organization in support of advancing the NP practice in California, we are focused on and committed to removing restrictions on the practice of nurse practitioners so that patients can receive timely, uninterrupted, and high-quality care in all health care settings.

 In order to implement the provisions of AB 890, the Board of Registered Nursing (BRN) will follow state law for outlining, editing, and finalizing regulations.
 The BRN's Nurse Practitioner Advisory Committee (NPAC) was established by AB 890 and reports to the BRN Practice Committee, which then reports to the full Board.